breithbarbot/Home-XAMPP/README.md

 # Web projects homepage

-> Web projects homepage for XAMPP and more...
+> A simple web server for windows with Nginx, PHP, MariaDB/PostgreSQL and phpMyAdmin

 <br>